sunderee/analysis-options-generator/README.md

 ```

 You need to provide the absolute path to the directory in which you want to generate the `analysis_options.yaml` file.
-Then, using `--rule-sets` flag you choose one of the three preferred rule sets.
-Lastly, with `--soft-mode` turned on,
+Then, with the `--rule-sets` flag, you choose one of the three preferred rule sets.
+Lastly, with `--soft-mode` turned
-you set the severity of each rule to warning, not error (which is the default severity).
+on, you set the severity of each rule to a `warning`, not an `error` (which is the default severity).

 ## Further information and details